Concordium/concordium.github.io/source/mainnet/net/guides/low-code-nft-marketplace/minting-tool.rst

         :width: 100%
         :alt: black screen of code editor with terminal window open at bottom

 #.
-Now run your store web server locally with the follwing command.
+Now run your store web server locally with the following command.

     .. code-block:: console